 PROPERTY NAME NUMBER OF VOUCHERS TO BE PROJECT-BASED RAD?
-DESCRIPTION OF PROJECT 30Pearl 20 No Construction will be completed in the first half of 2021.
-These units will serve the developmentally disabled.
-Mount Calvary 8 No BHP will enter into an AHAP by the end of 2021; however, vouchers will not be placed until construction is completed in 2022/2023.
+DESCRIPTION OF PROJECT Mount Calvary 15 No Vouchers will be placed once construction is completed in 2022/2023.
 These units will serve seniors.
-20 iv.
-Planned Existing Project Based Vouchers
+TOTAL: Planned new Project Based Units in Plan Year 15